Hartismere School

 Academic challenge and independence; attainment

 Our curriculum is designed to offer choice and breadth of opportunities: as well as traditional subjects, students can choose subjects new to them such as photography, economics and psychology.
-We also offer the level 3 Certificate in mathematics, GCSE Spanish and the EPQ as additional qualifications.
+We also offer the level 3 Certificate in mathematics and the EPQ as additional qualifications.

 Students are supported by specialist teachers, personal tutors and through a thorough system of assessment and monitoring so that they achieve the best possible outcomes.

-Our reading room, with its suite of iMacs and wide range of books and literature, is for exclusive use by sixth form students for private study, prep, wider reading and university research.
+Our reading room, with its wide range of books and literature, is for exclusive use by sixth form students for private study, prep, wider reading and university research

 Cultural Enrichment